Updated on the 21st of July.

 You might incur extra cost if a second injection was necessary.

-If you are a WHC/TCP member, cost of all necessary injection will be included in the plans.
+If you are a WHC/TCP member, cost of all necessary injections will be included in the plans.

-If you need behavioural advice, please book a video/phone appointment with our qualified behaviourist / veterinary nurse, Nicky.
+If you need behavioural advice, please book an appointment with our qualified behaviourist / veterinary nurse, Nicky.
 The cost for this service is £30.
-It might be particularly useful for advice on how to manage puppies in their socialisation period during lockdown.
+It might be particularly useful for advice on how to manage puppies in their socialisation period following lockdown and with the current limitations.

 Our prescribing obligations to monitor animals under our care remain.
 We are offering video consultation to fulfil them as best as we can and be able to prescribe you the drugs your pet needs.